chung-leong/conradish-x/README.md

 Filtered contents will appear in red.
 Contents that Conradish deemed questionable will pulsate in yellow.
 Click on a section to restore or hide it.
 When you're done, press **Ctrl-Shift-H** again.

-This feature is available even when "Filter page content" is disabled in the option pane.
+This feature is available even when **Filter page content** is disabled in the option pane.

 ## Printing